guilhermesob/all-revision/README.md

 # all-revision
-all resvion os more lenguagens of computing
+all resvion of computing programming languages